mrudnytskyi/IntelligentWikiEditor/README.md

 ## Dependencies and thanks
 * Library [Xstream](http://x-stream.github.io) provide functionality to work with XML files.
-* Library [JCommander](http://jcommander.org) was used to create rich command-line interface.
 * Libraries [RichTextFX](https://github.com/TomasMikula/RichTextFX) and
 [ControlsFX](http://fxexperience.com/controlsfx/) were used to create perfect graphical-user interface.